mulle-c/mulle-container/README.md

 A data structure, conventionally containing the word "pointer" in its name, may merely handle pointer equality as a way of comparing members.
 This is efficient and sometimes all you need.
-Other data structures use a number of **callback**, to test for equality, memory management and creating hash codes.
+Other data structures use a number of callbacks, to test for equality, memory management and creating hash codes.

 ## Example